 Our editorial voice and style is young, conversational, and fun.
 We love pop culture allusions and clever wordplay.
 We want our readers to feel as though they are talking to their best friend when they pick up an issue, so keep your writing relatable and personable.
 Be sure to read a few issues of Sesi to get a feel for our style and content before submitting a query.
+(You can find single copies at Barnes & Noble or Books-A-Million.)

 Articles will vary in word length depending on the topic; however, as a guide, be sure your piece is at least 1,000 words and no more than 3,000 words.
 Your submission should also include sidebars with any other pertinent information, but keep in mind that your sidebar will not count in the word limit.

 To write for us, you must be a journalist or professional writer — or a student studying journalism, English, communications, or other related field.
 You also must have reliable access to a computer and internet connection.
 You must be a 🔥🔥🔥 reporter/interviewer who is adept at writing in our style and for our audience.
 (We are not looking for articles that are better suited for scholarly journals or academic research, for example.)
 You must also be able to meet deadlines.

 Once you’ve decided on a fabulous story idea, please submit a one-page query letter, including a potential article title and subtitle, possible experts in the area you are covering, your proposed length (word count), potential sidebars, and why Sesi is a good fit for your piece.
 Editorial lead time for the print mag is three months.
 All seasonal articles should also be submitted three months in advance.

 If you’ve never written a query letter, please be sure to do your research on how to write a great one, first.
 Here are just a few good references (there are many, many more) to start with:

 All query letters should be addressed to: